slidevjs/slidev/custom/config-unocss.md

 - [@unocss/preset-web-fonts](https://unocss.dev/presets/web-fonts) - Use web fonts at ease
 - [@unocss/transformer-directives](https://unocss.dev/transformers/directives) - Use `@apply` in CSS

+Slidev also adds shortcuts as can be seen in its [source code](https://github.com/slidevjs/slidev/blob/main/packages/client/uno.config.ts).

 You can therefore style your content the way you want.
 For example:

 ```html